 This is a brief explanation of the Thai Criminal Process in Thailand.
 If you have been arrested in Thailand, then the following will give you a brief overview as to how you will be processed in the Thai legal system.
-Note that it is best to speak to a criminal lawyer in Thailand once you have been arrested and always ensure that you speak only while your attorney is present.
+Note that it is best to speak to a criminal lawyer in Thailand once you have been arrested.
+Also always ensure that you speak only while your attorney is present.
 Note that a visa overstay has a different process.

 You have been arrested for assault, kidnapping or you have been arrested for drug trafficking.
-You will be taken to the police station and they will read you your rights.
+Also you will be taken to the police station and they will read you your rights.
 You have the right to an attorney and you can ask them to inform your Embassy in Bangkok.
 You have the right to remain silent and to consult an attorney during the interrogation.

 You will normally appear before court within 24 hours.
 The prosecution will ask for you to be remanded to a local prison.
 You have the right to apply for bail but it is highly unlikely that you will get bail.
 Depending on the type of crime and the punishment for such a crime the police can keep remanding you to prison while they investigate the crime.
 This can be extended to a maximum period of 84 days.

-Once the prosecution is ready you will have the option to plead again if the punishment is for less than 5 years and you have waved your right to a lawyer.
+Once the prosecution is ready you will have the option to plead.
+Now again if the punishment is for less than 5 years and you have waved your right to a lawyer.
 The judgement will be given the same day with the sentence and fines.
 If not, then the trial date will be set and this is normally more than 3 weeks after meeting the prosecution.
 The evidence by this time would be given to you and all witness have to be notified of the dates on which they will appear.

 If the witness has left Thailand, then their sworn affidavit will be added to the court record.
 The trial does not last that long for a simple crime such as assault and you will get your ruling within 2-3 weeks after the trial had ended.
 You can appeal the judgement which is nothing more than a legal review and that can also be appealed to the Supreme Court of Thailand.